 Indeed, it is the case if $J\subseteq I$ by the choice of $I$.
-Therefore $l\in J$, and, as $\proj_{J\setminus\{l\}}S'$ is the full relation, by Lemma~\ref{fl:long} every tuple from $S'$ is determined by its projection to $J\setminus\{l\}$.
-This means that $S$ can obtained from $S'$ by extending the tuples from $S'$ in an arbitrary way, and this a pp-definition of $S$ from $S'$.
-By induction hypothesis $S'$ is pp-definable from $R_1,\dotsc,R_m$, and we obtain a contradiction with the choice of $S$.
+Suppose for a contradiction that $\proj_J(S')$ is not full.
+Then we must have $l\in J$, and, as $\proj_{J\setminus\{l\}}(S')$ is the full relation, by Lemma~\ref{fl:long} every tuple from $S'$ is determined by its projection to $J\setminus\{l\}$.
+This means that $S$ can be obtained from $S'$ by extending the tuples from $S'$ in an arbitrary way, and this is a pp-definition of $S$ from $S'$.
+By the induction hypothesis $S'$ is pp-definable from $R_1,\dotsc,R_m$, therefore so is $S$.